Chaitanya-Chaurasia/Chaitanya-Chaurasia/README.md

-### My name is Chaitanya and I'm a sophomore at ASU!!
+### My name is Chaitanya and I'm a junior at ASU!!

 Feel free to look at all my work on this page.